programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-17.png" alt="Faceted bar graph with changed static elements using the theme_bw() function." caption="Figure 17.
 Changing static elements using themes()." %}

-Several packages add additional themes, such as [`ggthemes`](https://github.com/jrnold/ggthemes) or [`ggtech`](https://github.com/ricardo-bion/ggtech).
-In these, you will find themes such as theme_excel (a theme replicating the classic charts in Excel) and theme_wsj (a theme based on the plots in The Wall Street Journal).
+Several packages add additional themes, such as [ggthemes](https://github.com/jrnold/ggthemes) or [ggtech](https://github.com/ricardo-bion/ggtech).
+In these, you will find themes such as `theme_excel` (a theme replicating the classic charts in Excel) and `theme_wsj` (a theme based on the plots in The Wall Street Journal).
 To use The Wall Street Journal Theme, for example, we do the following:

 ```